EARLY YEARS: NUCLEAR TEST BAN

 Greater Boston PSR, the founding chapter, was created under the leadership of Drs.
 Helen Caldicott, Eric Chivian and Ira Helfand.
 A group of PSR founders forged a new international group called International Physicians for the Prevention of Nuclear War (IPPNW), whose membership grew over five years to 200,000 members in 40 countries.
 Together, the groups demanded a verifiable freeze on the development and deployment of all nuclear weapons and a declaration of “no first use” by the world’s nuclear powers.
 For their efforts to educate the world about the risks of nuclear weapons, IPPNW and its US affiliate PSR shared the Nobel Peace Prize in 1985.

-A BROADENED MISSION: HUMAN HEALTH IMPACTS OF CLIMATE CHANGE
+A BROADENED MISSION: THE HEALTH IMPACTS OF ENVIRONMENTAL POLLUTION AND CLIMATE CHANGE

 SEMINAL EVENTS / PUBLICATIONS